 Von Sternberg’s 1965 autobiography, Fun in a Chinese Laundry, reveals his obsession with the nature of acting: three long chapters (including one entirely on Jannings, partially reprinted here) are devoted to the role actors play in his films.
 Von Sternberg is especially interested in distinguishing stage acting from acting in film.
 While the theater actor is fully present for his audience, the film performer acts for only the camera.
 It is up to the director, von Sternberg emphasizes, to shape, control, and improve the actor’s appearance and performance through camera work, lighting, and—long after the actor has left the set—editing.
 He comes to the sobering conclusion that the film actor is “little more than one of the complex materials used in our craft.”
 Von Sternberg claims that his inquiry into the “nature of our work is not to reduce the actor’s stature . . . but merely to study it.”
 And what better subject of study could there be than Emil Jannings?

-Von Sternberg’s play with fictional layers is further complicated by the fact that the movie is based on the life of General Lodijenski, a former czarist who went into exile in New York, where he opened a Russian restaurant, before going to Hollywood and working as an extra.
-Although Jannings claims in his autobiography, Theater-Film: Das Leben und ich (1951), that the story was his idea (and an eleven-page treatment of it by him in the library of the Motion Picture Academy would seem to support this), von Sternberg contends in his own memoir that it originated with Ernst Lubitsch, who didn’t think it was good enough for a film.
+Von Sternberg’s play with fictional layers is further complicated by the fact that the movie is based on the life of General Lodijenski, a former tsarist who went into exile in New York, where he opened a Russian restaurant, before going to Hollywood and working as an extra.
+Although Jannings claims in his autobiography, Theater, Film, das Leben und ich (1951), that the story was his idea (and an eleven-page treatment of it by him in the library of the Academy of Motion Picture Arts and Sciences would seem to support this), von Sternberg contends in his own memoir that it originated with Ernst Lubitsch, who didn’t think it was good enough for a film.
 Nevertheless, Lajos Bíró, a Hungarian exile in Hollywood, used the story to write a screenplay—and indeed received an Oscar nomination for it in 1929.
 The not always reliable von Sternberg would later say Bíró’s name was in the credits only to please the studio.
 But while the film’s origins remain murky, all would agree that once Paramount asked von Sternberg to direct the film, he reworked the script and added the all-important framing narrative.

 The Last Command contains echoes of Jannings’s famous role in The Last Laugh.
 The exceptional importance assumed by the uniform in that German classic is carried over into the American film.
 When, in The Last Laugh, Jannings’s nameless character is demoted from his elevated position as a doorman to washroom attendant, he takes off his uniform and hands it over in an excruciating gesture of dejection, as if relinquishing his identity along with the garment.
 In The Last Command, we encounter the reverse: standing in a line with other extras, Jannings picks up a uniform to regain his former identity as a Russian general.
 What he surrenders in the German film he recoups in the American one.
 Employees in the costume department hurtle the bundled uniform to Jannings unceremoniously, indifferent to what it symbolizes.
 Without his uniform, Jannings looks as wretched in the American film as he does in the earlier German one.
 In both movies, the uniform changes the person: it bestows status, glamour, identity.
 The Last Command can also be read as an American counterpoint to the German film: it concludes with the death of the protagonist, while the German film offers a satiric Hollywood ending.
 The only intertitle of The Last Laugh states: “Here the story should really end, for, in real life, the forlorn old man would have little to look forward to but death.
 The author took pity on him and has provided a quite improbable epilogue.”
 With this, Murnau reveals the ending of a melodrama to be a mere construct: it is up to the director to end the story as he wishes.